 - POLICE

 - THE CROWN PROSECUTION SERVICE (CPS)

 - SCENE OF CRIME OFFICERS (SOCOS)

 - FORENSIC EXPERTS

 - PATHOLOGISTS

 - NATIONAL CRIME AGENCY (NCA)

-- HM REVENUE AND CUSTOMS (HMRC)

-- COUNTER TERRORISM DIVISION

-All year 12 classes began Unit 3 in the summer term and completed the first lessons for at least FIVE of the agencies.
+All classes began Unit 3 in the summer term and completed the first lessons for at least FOUR of the agencies.
 Some students will have completed the practice work for this section already.
-If you have not completed this section your first SIL task is to complete this work for at least FIVE of the agencies above.
+If you have not completed this section your first SIL task is to complete this work for at least FOUR of the agencies above.

 Practice work for AC1.3 In addition to this, you will have completed AC1.3 and some students will have potentially completed all work for this.
-If you have not completed this practice work, then you next task as part of task 1 is to have this completed.
-All the necessary PowerPoints, supporting documents and information have been shared with you by your class teacher.
+If you have not completed this practice work, all the necessary PowerPoints, supporting documents and information have been shared with you by your class teacher.